vitaliiivanovspryker/neuron-ai/README.md

     new UserMessage("Hi, I'm Valerio.
 Who are you?")
 );
 echo $response->getContent();
-// I'm a friendly YouTube assistant to help you summarize videos.
+// I'm a math passionate.
+How can I help you today?

 $response = $agent->chat(